smatechnologies/ibm-i-agent-docs/docs/file-transfer/overview.md

 i CCSID translation functions.

-Due to the wide variety of international character sets supported by IBM\'s IBM i operating system, the IBM i SMA File Transfer communications programs always attempt to discover and honor the CCSID that pertains to each SMAFT source or target file.
+Due to the wide variety of international character sets supported by IBM's IBM i operating system, the IBM i SMA File Transfer communications programs always attempt to discover and honor the CCSID that pertains to each SMAFT source or target file.
 For example, if a non-IBM remote SMAFT Server sends a text file with ASCII characters, the